VysotskiVadim/VysotskiVadim.blog/_drafts/notes-from-tdd-by-example.markdown

 focusing only on the current tiny problem, getting feedback about design and stability immediately.

+Clean code that works is a goal of TDD.

 TDD doesn't guarantee flashes of insight at the right moment.
 But TDD creates a perfect environment for them.
 Confidence giving tests let up apply any insight as soon as it comes.

+Just make things work on the implementation stage.
+Don't waist your time on cleaning up the code.
+Duplication will help you find missing design elements later on refactoring stage.